ankitmishradev/advanced-icon/README.md

 ## Features at a Glance

 1. An optional `secondaryIcon` property is available to enhance user interaction with minimal manual effort.
-2. Cool animation effects are available to make smooth transition between `icon` and `secondaryIcon`.
+2. Cool animation effects are available to make a smooth transition between `icon` and `secondaryIcon`.
-3. In addition to color, icons can also be painted with gradient.
+3. In addition to color, icons can also be painted with a gradient.
 4. Opacity property is available to make opaque icons.
 5. Inherits all properties of material designed `Icon` widget.

 ## Icon Transition

-To use icon transition feature, `secondaryIcon` must not be null and when it is not null the widget will look up for `state` and will show icons according to current state.
+To use the icon transition feature, `secondaryIcon` must not be null and when it is not null the widget will lookup for `state` and will show icons according to the current state.
 To change the icon from `icon` to `secondaryIcon` or vice-versa, let's first see about `state` of `AdvancedIcon`:

-`state` holds the information about current state of `AdvancedIcon`. `AdvancedIcon` can have any one of the following states:
+`state` holds the information about the current state of `AdvancedIcon`. `AdvancedIcon` can have any one of the following states:

 1. `AdvancedIconState.primary`
 2. `AdvancedIconState.secondary`

-Whenever the state changes, it notifies `AdvancedIcon` and `AdvancedIcon` changes the current icon following below rules:
+Whenever the state changes, it notifies `AdvancedIcon` and `AdvancedIcon` changes the current icon following the below rules:

 1. `icon` will appear for `AdvancedIconState.primary`.
 2. `secondaryIcon` will appear for `AdvancedIconState.secondary`.